ji-podhead/RHEL_9_Foreman_Guide/docs/libvirt/readme.md

 >```
 > **the tricky part here is:**
 > - we permit root login via ssh, but `we use the root user for KVM`
-> - i think the reason why this dont work is either the kvm-user, or the foreman user
+> - i think the reason why `PermitRootLogin yes` doesnt work is either the kvm-user, or the foreman user
 > - both users dont have a pass, nor are there in the sudoers file
->   > - but I dont know the true reason this dont work, but anway blocking root ssl login is best practise, so we just accept this for now and be happy that it works
+>   > - but anway blocking root ssl login is best practise, but i still dont know the true cause
+>   > - so we just accept this for now and be happy that it works
-- dont forget to restart sshd!
+- **dont forget to restart sshd!**